 Remember that people who are reading your executive summary don’t know anything about your business before they start reading.
 You need to explain things simply so that anyone can understand your opportunity.

-We have a more detailed guide on writing an executive summary if you want additional tips on this critical part of your business plan.
+We have a more detailed guide on writing an executive summary if you want additional tips on this critical business plan section.

 2. End with supporting documents